SEI-TAS/pycloud/README.md

  * README.md this file.
  * start_dev_api.sh: script to start API when developing, after env has been set up.
  * start_dev_manager.sh: script to start Manager when developing, after env has been set up.

- Packaging and installation instructions are available at https://github.com/SEI-AMS/pycloud/wiki